muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 The Identity is something that is supposed to describe everyone, why does it fall short in so many different ways, can only work as case-by-case basis, depending on context, region, and person.
-This sounds to me a nationalisation process gone wrong.
+This sounds to me the nationalisation plan wasn't fully thought through, haphazardly done, without proper understanding.

 References